AviatrixSystems/Docs/HowTos/site_to_site_vpn.rst

 d.
 Fill out the details in the Site2Cloud form as shown below.

-    1. Remote Gateway IP as the public IP of the other Site
-    2. Remote Subnet is the CIRD (or comma separated CIDRs) of the other site
-    3. Local Subnet is the CIDRs in the local site.
+    i.
+Remote Gateway IP as the public IP of the other Site ii.
+Remote Subnet is the CIRD (or comma separated CIDRs) of the other site iii.
+Local Subnet is the CIDRs in the local site.

 |image5|